-Make It Through The Night is the working title of a series of embroidered household textiles, sheets, pillowcases, curtains etc. that I am currently making.
-It is very personal work and it marks a return to my original practice of embroidery into cloth, which I had not done for several years as I have been developing stitched work on enamel – firing vitreous enamel on copper using textile patterns and techniques.
+Make It Through The Night is the working title of a series of embroidered household textiles, sheets, pillowcases, curtains etc. that I made over a period of approx. 10 years.
+It is very personal work and it marked a return to my original practice of embroidery into cloth, which I had not done for several years as I have been developing stitched work on enamel – firing vitreous enamel on copper using textile patterns and techniques.
 Lately I had been trying to make enamel look and behave like fabric, by patterning it and even drilling and stitching it so that it will move and may even be folded.

 The return to stitching onto cloth was prompted by the commission for a monkey pelt.
 I just realised how much I enjoyed the sensation of stitching a needle and silk thread through fabric – how accepting the cloth was to this process, which sounds obvious, but I’ve spent several years having to drill every single hole in the metal prior to being stitched.